bh90210/soul/README.md

 ## Client

 To successfully make use of the network, you will need certain procedures involving multiple types of connections at once.
-Under `client` package you will find the most common actions a client will probably make (login, search, download, participation in the distributed network and API for responding to search quests and uploads.)
+Under `client` package you will find the most common actions a client will probably make (login, search, download, participation in the distributed network and API for responding to search requests and uploads.)
 If like me your goal is to make a CLI, preferably one that will run on a server rather than a desktop and used as a library inside other Go software, then client code in the `client` package can be potentially useful as is, albeit incomplete (no file indexing/management, no database for state etc, yes PRs are still very welcome!)

-### Client, Peer & State
+### Client & Peer

 The methods of _Client_ and _Peer_ structs are purposefully small and simple.
 Both provide a `Relays` field that can produce listeners for all incoming messages.
+Think of them as an http router.
 This can potentially be your point of departure.
-Using _Client_ and _Peer_ and come up with your own state solution.
+Use _Client_ and _Peer_ and come up with your own state solution.
 Except bug fixes the intention is for those structs/API to remain dormant.

+### State

 _State_ struct is where the "business logic" lives.
-Besides the API it provides, once connected to SoulSeek in the background it will take care of the distributed network and responding to peer and server requests.
+Besides the public methods it provides, once connected to SoulSeek in the background it will take care of the distributed network and responding to peer and server requests.

 ## Tests